The Old Town 12 Foot Dirigo 120 Recreational Review

 Easy to Transport: The 12 foot Dirigo weighs in at a scant 49 lbs, making it easy to load onto a car-top carrier or into the bed of a truck.
 The lightweight design and retractable carry handles make it easy for one person to move it to the water’s edge.

-Stability: Stability is gained through a boat’s measurements from its centerline.
-At 12 feet long and 27.75” wide, the Dirigo 120 is difficult to roll no matter your skill level.
+Stability: “Natural” stability is gained through a boat’s measurements from its centerline.
+At 12 feet long and 27.75” wide and with a low center of gravity in water, the Dirigo 120 is difficult to roll no matter your skill level.
+It is very stable when fishing even if you are doing it in currents.

 Tracking: The Dirigo 120 is designed with a narrow bow and stern in order to cut the water more efficiently.
 The low weight of the craft adds to its ability to track true.